6 ways to improve your credit score

 Take out a loan

 Although you should never take out a loan solely for the purpose of improving your credit score; it can be beneficial for this purpose.
 A loan should only be taken out if you need it, but if you use it to pay off other debt – such as high interest credit cards, it can improve your credit rating.
 Many borrowers use a consolidation loan, so that all their debt is in one place, which makes the payments a lot easier to manage.
 If you are taking out a loan for this purpose, you should only take out the amount you actually need to pay off your other debt.
 It can be tempting to take out more, but this is likely to leave you in a worse situation.
+Also if you are shown to be repaying a loan on a regular basis without missing a payment this can also have a positive result on your credit score.

 Pay on time